Reduction Free Normalisation for a proof irrelevant type of propositions: Normalization Model

-We present a variation of the model used in \cite{coq18}, where we don't need the notion of normal and neutral terms.
-As in \cite{coq18}, we work in a suitable \EMP{presheaf} topos, but with a slight variation for the choice of the base category.
+We present a variation of the model used in \cite{coq:canon}.
+As in \cite{coq:canon}, we work in a suitable \emph{presheaf} topos, but with a slight variation for the choice of the base category.
+We start from an arbitrary model $M$.